MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/creating-unions.md

 -   **Implicit type conversion** — Message Analyzer can accommodate for incompatible field types through the use of a transitive implicit type conversion, if an appropriate implicit conversion path exists for one or more of the correlated fields.
 Basically, a transitive conversion says that if type A can be converted to type B and type B can be converted to type C, then type A can be converted to type C as well.
 Message Analyzer performs such a transitive type conversion in order to detect the appropriate data type of minimum sufficient value range that can represent all the types in the **Union**.
 This minimalistic approach ensures that the **Union** consumes the least amount of memory possible.
 In the case of a **Union** with fields of type `byte` and `int`, the `int` is the minimum type that has a suitable value range to handle the range of values that can occur in fields of these types in the **Union**.
 Therefore, the **Union** takes `int` as its type, which then displays in the **Type** label in the **Edit Union** dialog.

   ---

    **More Information**
- The [OPN Programming Guide](http://download.microsoft.com/download/3/E/8/3E845130-349C-4EFC-B634-C7DBD46140B7/OPN%20Programming%20Guide%20v4.4.docx) contains a type conversion table in section 2.1.7 that enables you to map the conversion path taken by Message Analyzer in the previously mentioned type conversion.
+   The [OPN Programming Guide]  (http://download.microsoft.com/download/3/E/8/3E845130-349C-4EFC-B634-C7DBD4614  0B7/OPN%20Programming%20Guide%20v4.4.docx) contains a type conversion table in   section 2.1.7 that enables you to map the conversion path taken by Message   Analyzer in the previously mentioned type conversion.
 For example, the type   `byte` can implicitly convert to type `short`, and a `short` can implicitly   convert to an `int`, therefore, type `byte` can convert directly to type   `int`.

   ---

 -   **Base type conversion** — incompatible field types would remain incompatible if there were no implicit conversions to a common type available.
 Therefore, when this is the case, Message Analyzer converts all field types to a common base type called `any`.
 The `any` type is sufficient to handle the value range of any other data type.
 The **Union** would then display the `any` type in the **Type** label of the **Edit Union** dialog.